tarantool/cartridge-cli/doc/commands/pack/rpm_deb.rst

     dependency_04<5,>=1.5.3

 Each line must describe a single dependency.
-You can specify both the major and minor version of the dependency:
+You can specify both the major and minor versions of the dependency:

 ..  code-block:: bash